apache/flink/docs/ops/deployment/native_kubernetes.md

 ## Log Files

-By default, the JobManager and TaskManager will output the logs to console and `/opt/flink/log` in each pod simultaneously.
+By default, the JobManager and TaskManager will output the logs to the console and `/opt/flink/log` in each pod simultaneously.
-The STDOUT and STDERR will only be redirected to console.
-You could check for them via `kubectl logs <PodName>`.
+The STDOUT and STDERR will only be redirected to the console.
+You can access them via `kubectl logs <PodName>`.

 If the pod is running, you can also use `kubectl exec -it <PodName> bash` to tunnel in and view the logs or debug the process.